Microsoft Negotiations

 2. Timing Your Negotiation

-Timing can significantly impact Microsoftโ€™s willingness to discount.
 Microsoftโ€™s fiscal year ends on June 30, and its quarter ends on September 30 (Q1), December 31 (Q2), March 31 (Q3), and June 30 (Q4).

-At theย end of Q4 (June), sales teams are under the greatest pressure to hit annual targets.
-Use this to your advantage:
+At the end of Q4 (June), sales teams are under the greatest pressure to hit annual targets.

 • Leverage Microsoftโ€™s Calendar: Aim to conclude your deal at a quarter-end, especially the fiscal year-end in June.
 Microsoft often offers better discounts or concessions if it can book the revenue in Q4.
 Weigh this against your renewal date.
-If your EA renewal is off-cycle (e.g., expires in March), you might negotiate a short extension so that the final signing aligns with Microsoftโ€™s year-end.
+If your EA renewal is off-cycle (e.g., it expires in March), you may consider negotiating a short extension so that the final signing aligns with Microsoftโ€™s year-end.
 However, donโ€™t let Microsoftโ€™s timeline rush you into a bad deal โ€“ they might claim an offer expires June 30, but be prepared to walk away if the terms arenโ€™t right.
 Often, Microsoft will come back with a similar deal in Q1 if you hold firm, albeit with less urgency.

 • Renewal Cycles & Multi-Year Commitments: The end of your current agreement (for EA) is your biggest leverage point, since Microsoft knows you could consider alternatives or reduce scope.
 Use the threat of non-renewal or downsizing to your advantage.
 If youโ€™re on an EA, make it clear you are prepared to switch programs (even to an MCA or via a reseller) or drop certain products if the renewal isnโ€™t favorable.
-For MCA (which has no fixed renewal), you need to manufacture a renewal scenario โ€“ for example, consider doing 1-year subscription terms on key products so that each annual renewal is a checkpoint to renegotiate prices.
-Alternatively, tell Microsoft you consider moving certain workloads to a competitor or ending a pilot if pricing isnโ€™t improved at the one-year mark.
+For MCA (which has no fixed renewal), you need to create a renewal scenario โ€“ for example, consider offering 1-year subscription terms on key products so that each annual renewal serves as a checkpoint to renegotiate prices.
+Alternatively, inform Microsoft that you consider moving certain workloads to a competitor or ending a pilot if the one-year mark doesnโ€™t improve pricing.
 The idea is to create a deadline on your side that forces a negotiation, since MCA wonโ€™t do it for you.
 Microsoftโ€™s sales process is accustomed to 3-year EA cycles; you can mirror that cadence by engaging in pricing talks every year or two under MCA.

 3. Pricing Levers and Deal Concessions